Reset All

 What is the Apprenticeship Boost?

-The Apprenticeship Boost is a payment available through the Ministry of Social Development (MSD) to support employers of apprentices in their first or second year of training.
-Employers can receive up to 24 months of support.
-Payment is currently $500 per month for all apprentices, regardless of whether they are in their first or second year of training (excluding GST).
+The Apprenticeship Boost is a payment available through the Ministry of Social Development (MSD) to support employers of apprentices in their first year of training in particular qualifications.
+Employers can receive up to 12 months of support.
+Payment is currently $500 per month for eligible apprentices.

 For more information visit Apprenticeship Boost - Work and Income.